CMaillette/HBBA/README.md

  - bison
  - flex
  - libv8-dev
+ - libyaml-cpp-dev

+And ROS packages (in addition to ros-melodic-base):
+ - tf
+ - move_base_msgs

 To build the distribution, do not forget to fetch the hbba_base submodule like this (from the root directory of this repository):